About the Event

 There will be specially marked handicapped parking on Purissima Street between Correas Street and Kelly Avenue.

 Main Street will be closed to traffic from Mill Street south to Monte Vista Lane throughout festival weekend.
-Southbound Main Street will not be accessible from Highway 92 from 8 AM to 6 PM on Saturday and Sunday.
+Southbound Main Street will not be accessible from Highway 92 from approximately 7 AM to 7 PM on Saturday and Sunday.
 Main Street will re-open at approximately 9 PM on Sunday.
-Departing town, Highway 92 eastbound will not be accessible from Main Street (either from the north or the south).
+Departing the festival, Highway 92 eastbound will not be accessible from Main Street (either from the north or the south).
 The only way to go eastbound on Highway 92 is from Highway 1.

 The Community United Methodist Church will be hosting the “Rest Your Wear Soles” Diaper Changing/Rest Area.
 The church is located at the corner of Miramontes and Johnston Streets, one block east of Main Street.

 The City of Half Moon Bay and San Mateo County Sheriffs Department will be enforcing the ordinance prohibiting pets on the festival grounds.
 For the safety, comfort, and courtesy of your pets and festival-goers, please leave your pets at home.
 Large crowds make it a very stressful and dangerous environment for pets.

 The free-admission festival will be held on October 14-15 from 9 a.m. to 5 p.m. on Main Street between Miramontes and Spruce Streets in Half Moon Bay.
 To get to Half Moon Bay, take 101 or 280 to Highways 92 or 84 west.
 You can also get to Half Moon Bay via Highway 1 from both north and south.
 Get directions from your location.